 Chicken Thigh Balti Pie

 Do you like a breast or a thigh?
-It sounds like a line from a 70s sitcom, but as we approach British Pie week, (2-8 March 2015) we've been developing some Pie recipes using chicken thigh as a replacement to the more common breast filling.
+It sounds like a line from a 70s sitcom, but as we're now in British Pie week, (6-12 March) we've been developing some Pie recipes using chicken thigh as a replacement to the more common breast filling.
 It helps keep costs low and the combination of white and dark meat found in the thigh, gives more flavour when combined with pastry.

 If you’ve got your own special recipe for pastry feel free to use that, but we aren’t that clever and tend to use the ready made bought variety, and so do lots of celeb chefs in their cookbooks so we don’t mind that to make things quicker and easier.
 We've used chicken thighs rather than breast, as we think the mixture of white and dark meat on chicken thigh makes an ideal pie mixture, but if you prefer only breast meat use 500g diced chicken breast or 2 x chicken breast fillets instead